 They all can be practiced and complimented by Circadian Rhythm Fasting.
 Your 3 main meals should consist of what is allowed by your diet of choice.

 For me, my 3 main meals would consist of high-quality proteins, a ton of vegetables, and some fiber.
 Your main meals can look different.

 The Circadian Rhythm diet dictates you should have a healthy breakfast upon waking up in the morning.
 Whatever that means to you.
 You decide.

-At night look towards healthy lighter meals as you begin to wind down and prepare for sleep, restore, and repair.
+At night look towards healthy lighter meals as you begin to wind down and prepare for sleep, restoration, and repair.

 A few snacks are allowed during the day.
 Be aware that just because you strictly follow the meal times suggested by Circadian Rhythm Fasting does not mean you can have unhealthy meals and make other poor food choices.

-Circadian Rhythm Fasting dictates you fast for the last 12 hours of your day and sleep for at least 7 of them.
+Circadian Rhythm Fasting dictates you fast for the last 12 hours of your day and sleeps for at least 7 of them.
 That would yield the most benefits of Circadian Rhythm Fasting.

 What Are The Benefits Of Circadian Rhythm Fasting?

 The Circadian Rhythm Diet also has other health benefits, like:

 - Weight loss